gardener/landscaper/docs/level_0/basic_concepts.md

 ## DeployItem

-The main objective of Landscaper is to set up large cloud environments with complex relationships consisting of many small installation tasks like helm deployments, network setup etc. These elementary installation tasks are defined by DeployItems.
+The main objective of Landscaper is to set up large cloud environments with complex relationships consisting of many small installation tasks like Helm deployments, network setup etc. These elementary installation tasks are defined by DeployItems.
 There are different types of DeployItems for example for deploying Helm charts, plain kubernetes manifests or terraform configurations.